10 inches wide by 8 inches high

-These three U.S. Army infantrymen were - according to a very faint caption on the lower edge of the photograph - members of Sergeant
+The three U.S. Army infantrymen standing at the right side of the photo were - according to a very faint caption on the lower edge of the photograph - members of Sergeant Holden's

-Holden's squad.
-Holden appears at far left of this image which was taken at Camp Columbia, Cuba sometime between 1899 and 1902.
+squad.
+Holden appears at the far left of this image which was taken at Camp Columbia, Cuba sometime between 1899 and 1902, not long after the end of the Spanish-American War.
 The

 dates are based upon the time period when elements of the 7th U. S. Cavalry was stationed at Camp Columbia.
 An unidentified trooper or officer of the 7th compiled the album in which

 This sergeant appears to be Sergeant James Holden of Company "F", 8th United States Infantry.
 Holden was born about 1870 in Kilkenny, Ireland and was a resident of New York City